herrmannw22/banks_dynamic_gapps/README.md

 * Dynamic and minimal GApps for arm, arm64, and x86
 * Includes core Google syncing apks
 * Includes Google App, GoogleTTS, Facelock (arm and arm64 only)
+* Legacy support for swyping on AOSP LatinIME Keyboard (arm and arm64 only)
 * Nothing more and nothing less

 **HOW TO USE:**